How to Cook Frozen Peas (the RIGHT way)

 There’s actually a correct way to cook frozen peas, and it isn’t boiling!
 You can have sweet, crisp, vibrant green peas in less than ten minutes.
 Never mushy, never bland.
 Try them tonight!

 I hate to break it to you, but you have probably been cooking peas wrong your entire life.
-And I admit I am guilty of ripping open a bag of frozen peas and throwing them into a pot of boiling water 5 minutes before dinner or tossing them in the microwave and serving them as a side dish.
+I admit, I am guilty of ripping open a bag of frozen peas and throwing them into a pot of boiling water 5 minutes before dinner.
+Sure, it gets a a vegetable on the table fast, but did you know you can have your peas and enjoy them too?

 I never hated peas, but never loved them either.
 Until I went to Epi’s (My favorite restaurant in Meridian, Idaho).
 On Thursdays, Epi’s offers free peas as an additional side dish to any meal and people specifically go there on Thursdays JUST for the peas.
 Strange right?
 But, after trying the tender, perfectly cooked peas, I understood.
 They were delicious!
 So I figured out just what makes those peas taste delicious and now I can share it with you!